Kentucky Arts and Crafts

-In addition to its permanent collection displayed in the Richardson gallery, the museum also hosts three annual folk art exhibits in the Adkins gallery, and includes a museum store where you can purchase original art, books and jewelry.
+In addition to its permanent collection there is a museum store where you can purchase original art, books and jewelry.
 The 50 seat Ruth Auditorium is the site of frequent lectures and performances.
-The Folk Art Center also coordinates one-day art and craft markets in June and December.
+The Folk Art Center also coordinates an art and craft market in December.

 Bluegrass Note: Festivals and special exhibits are excellent opportunities to see the works of Lexington-area craftspeople.
 The Lexington Art League sponsors arts and crafts displays at Mayfest, Mother's Day weekend in Gratz Park; downtown during the annual Fourth of July festivities; at the Woodland Arts Fair, the third weekend in August in Woodland Park near downtown; and at its Holiday Art Fair, the Friday and Saturday following Thanksgiving at Loudoun House, 209 Castlewood Drive.
-The Kentucky Heritage Quilt Society Annual Exhibition is held each Spring at the Kentucky Horse Park.
 Contact VisitLEX for specific dates of these special events.

-Shaker Village of Pleasant Hill (859-734-5411 or 800-734-5611), about a 45-minute drive from Lexington via US 68, is a wonderful place to see Kentucky craftspeople at work.
-As you tour the more than 30 buildings (this is the largest restored Shaker community in America), you'll see demonstrations of everything from furnituremaking and weaving to candlemaking and broommaking.
+Shaker Village of Pleasant Hill (859-734-5411 or 800-734-5611), about a 45-minute drive from Lexington via US 68, is a wonderful place to learn about the legacy of Shaker craftspeople.
+As you tour the more than 30 buildings (this is the largest restored Shaker community in America), you'll see examples of their exemplary furniture making, weaving, candle making, broom making and more.
 The village gift shops sell a wide range of Kentucky-made items in the Shaker style, including rugs, pottery, candles and furniture.
 One of the top crafts festivals in the state is held at Shaker Village each August.
 Elite artists and craftspeople from the region offer exceptional pottery, jewelry, glassware, woven rugs, needle craft, basketry, leather goods and Shaker reproductions.
 Entry to the Craft Fair is included with the village admission ticket.

 Bluegrass Note: Kentucky has about 3,000 resident full-time and part-time craftspeople.
 The Kentucky Craft Marketing Program, a state agency, provides business assistance and advice to craftspeople.
 Juried crafts producers whose works are accepted into the Program carry the "Kentucky Crafted" label.
 Each winter, the council sponsors a market in Lexington that attracts top wholesale buyers from across the United States.
 The show is also open to the public, and a must-see for lovers of high quality crafts.
 For more information call (502) 564-3757.